boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 Seeing as I produced the JSON using spare compute, why not process the results the same way?
 So I did.
 Which means

+So with that done, what I needed was a collection of questions to answer, which are included below.

-### How many files in a repository
+### How many files in a repository?

 Start with a simple one.
-How many files are in a repository?
+How many files are in an average repository?
 Do most projects have a few files in them, or many?
 By looping over the repositories and counting the number of files we can then drop them in buckets of 1, 2, 10, 15 or more files and plot it out.

 ![scc-data process load](/static/an-informal-survey/filesPerProject.png#center)

 As you would expect most repositories have less than 100 files in them.
 However what about plotting this by percentile?

 TODO check the above

+### How many files in a repository per language?

+An extension of the above, but broken down by language.

 ### How many lines of code (LOC) are in a typical file per language?